shapely/shapely/docs/installation.rst

 Built distributions
 -------------------

-Built distributions don't require to compile Shapely and its Dependencies, and can be installed using ``pip`` or ``conda``.
+Built distributions don't require to compile Shapely and its dependencies, and can be installed using ``pip`` or ``conda``.
 In addition, Shapely is also available via system package management tools like apt, yum, and Homebrew.